dylanpieper/chatalot/README.md

 ### Sequential Processing

-Sequential processing requests one chat at a time.
-Sequential processing is slow but safe, because you can save each response, one at a time:
+Process chats in sequence, or one at a time.
+Save responses to disk for each chat and resume interrupted processing from the last saved chat.

 ``` r
 library(chatalot)